Random Coordinate Descent for Resource Allocation in Open Multi-Agent Systems: Linear convergence of RCD in closed system

 \end{cor}

-Interestingly, Proposition~\ref{prop:ClosedConv:kLRate} shows that linear convergence can be achieved by the RCD algorithm with respect to the norm induced by $\Lpbf^\dag$ with a convergence rate similar to that of classical algorithms based on the gradient descent \cite{nesterov2018lectures,MAL-050}.
+Interestingly, Proposition~\ref{prop:ClosedConv:kLRate} shows that linear convergence can be achieved by the RCD algorithm with respect to the norm induced by $\Lpbf^\dag$ with a constant of convergence similar to that of classical algorithms based on gradient descent \cite{nesterov2018lectures,MAL-050}.

 \begin{remark}[Complete graph] For the particular case of a complete graph with 1-dimensional homogeneous agents and uniform probabilities, the eigenvalues of $L_p$ are $\lambda_2=\lambda_n=\frac{1}{n-1}$ and the $\Lpbf^{\dagger}$-norm coincides with the Euclidean norm for all $z=x-y$, where $x,y\in\Sab$.
 Then, the result of Proposition~\ref{prop:ClosedConv:kLRate} becomes